Amir Sends Congratulations To President Of Kosovo

-(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HE President of the Republic of Kosovo Dr. Vjosa Osmani-Sadriu, on the anniversary of her country's Independence Day.
-(QNA)
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to President of the Republic of Kosovo HE Dr. Vjosa Osmani-Sadriu, on the anniversary of her country's Independence Day.

 Legal Disclaimer: